taylormcknight/mcknightlabs/career.md

 ---
 layout: full-width
-title: Startup Journal
+title: Essays
 description: Experiences and lessons I have learned
-og_title: Startup Journal | Taylor McKnight
+og_title: Essays | Taylor McKnight
 og_description: Everything around us was made up by people that were no smarter than us, and we can change it.
 og_image: /media/img/about/mcknight_headshot.jpg
 og_type: website